 - A. Height limitations.
 Fences, walls, and trellises are subject to the following height limitations. - 1.
 General height limit.
 The general height limit for fences and screening walls is the same for other detached accessory structures, provided they meet the required setback.
 The required setback shall be either that setback established by the governing conventional district, an established building envelope, or the setbacks set forth in the R1:B3 zoning district if no other setbacks apply.
 All other solid fences and screening walls shall not exceed a height of six feet above grade, except as provided for below: - a.
 A fence or screening wall having a maximum height of four feet or less above grade may be located within a required setback for a front yard or side yard that abuts a street. - b.
 A fence or screening wall having a maximum height exceeding four feet but no more than six feet above grade may be located within a required setback for a front yard or side yard that abuts a street if the entire section or portion of the fence or wall above four feet in height above grade has a surface area that is at least 50% open and unobstructed by structural elements.
-(See Figure 3-1.) - c.
-A solid fence or wall having a maximum height of six feet above grade may be located within a required interior yard setback, a rear yard setback, a rear yard setback of a through lot, or on the property line defining such yards.
+(See Figure 3-1.)

+c.
 A trellis above a gate or opening along the line of a fence, not exceeding a maximum height of eight feet above grade and a width of six feet, is permitted within a required setback for a front, side, or rear yard that abuts a street.